WWW: What, When, Where to Compute-in-Memory: Results and Discussion

 We assumed weight stationary dataflow for all scenarios, as it is the most commonly used and feasible dataflow for CiM primitive.
 Adding more flexibility in mapping when considering large number of CiM primitives, such as weight duplication, would lead to a bigger design space search and remains an open space to explore in the future.
 Such an exploration should also take into account the interconnect cost associated with dataflow flexibility.
 Further, recent works \cite{wu202322nm,yue202328nm} have demonstrated floating point CiM accelerators, expanding the scope of computation in memory.
 However, all experiments in this work assume INT-8 precision including that in baseline to make it inclusive of a variety of CiM primitives.
 In addition, we evaluate CiM primitives in terms of performance metrics such as TOPS/W and GFLOPS.
 The potential accuracy loss associated with analog primitives is not addressed in this work as it falls outside our scope.
 Note, that CiM integrated architectures would also incur a programming cost overhead that should be considered when finalizing the design.
 Our work provides early-stage estimations for developing such CiM integrated accelerator architecture designs.

 Based on our evaluations, we offer the following recommendations when integrating CiM in the memory subsystem for machine learning inference:

-\begin{itemize} \item Analog CiM primitives present the best solution for ML inference in terms of energy-efficiency.
-However, there is a need to design analog CiM primitives to achieve lower latency and enhanced parallelism to compete with digital counterparts. \item The energy efficiency of CiM-integrated memory subsystem is significantly lower compared to standalone CiM-based accelerators, due to expensive main memory accesses.
+\begin{itemize} \item CiM offers the best solution for ML inference in terms of energy-efficiency, but lags in performance due to limited parallelism and high latency.
+Other than CiM primitive choices, dataflow can impact the overall performance and energy-efficiency of CiM architectures, creating the need to have scalable mapping strategies. \item The energy efficiency of CiM-integrated memory subsystem is significantly lower compared to standalone CiM-based accelerators, due to expensive main memory accesses.
 Therefore, to reduce the impact of main memory accesses, designing larger CiM accelerators that can map all matrix dimensions onto on-chip memory is more advantageous. \item The impact of cache bandwidth is minimal on CiM integration in most scenarios, due to their low frequency of operation (or equivalently high compute latency).
 Thus, memory level with highest capacity is the optimal level to integrate CiM. \item The energy efficiency benefits of CiM decrease when the workload dimension $K$ exceeds the reduction capability of the CiM primitive due to increased partial sum accesses.
 Consequently, the size of CiM primitive-based accelerators should be tailored to accommodate workload-specific reductions in dimension $K$. \item Avoid deploying CiM primitives for matrix-vector multiplication tasks where data reuse is minimal. \end{itemize}